BMCARDONA/bmcardona.github.io/_posts/2023-07-23-deep-learning-specialization.md

 categories: ["Deep Learning"]
 ---

 As I am nearly finished with Andrew Ng's [Deep Learning specialization](https://www.coursera.org/specializations/deep-learning), I thought I would create a comprehensive post listing my completed assignments.
-This course has taught me a very great deal about deep learning and its capabilities, and I encourage anyone interested in the subject to take Ng's course.
+This course has taught me a great deal about deep learning and its capabilities; I encourage anyone interested in the subject to take Ng's course.
 Enjoy! :)

 ## Programming Assignments